How to plan for the rise of Gen Z

 Gen Z riding bike and thinking of socially responsible investing

-The fact is, all generations are interested in socially responsible investing right now , and younger investors will likely continue to lead this trend3.
-Advisors who do their research, offer transparent options that meet a range of goals, and lead with values will appeal to Gen Z and millennial investors who feel their money should do good.
+They're not alone.
+To some degree, all generations are interested in socially responsible investing, and younger investors will likely continue to lead this trend.6 Advisors who do their research, offer transparent options that meet a range of goals, and lead with values can appeal to Gen Z and millennial investors who feel their money should do good.

 4. Gen Z is getting financial education from memes